github/explore/topics/bot/index.md

 topic: bot
 wikipedia_url: https://en.wikipedia.org/wiki/Internet_bot
 ---
 A bot is an application that runs automated, usually repetitive tasks over the Internet.
+Bots are used in place of humans to relieve humans of repetitive tasks.